Welcome to O'Kenny River Tubing

 Do I need to book or can I just show up?

 Booking is highly recommended, so you can reserve your equipment on the day your group wants to go.
 Read the website and then click on the "Booking" button.
 Walk ins can only be accomodated if equipment and shuttle space is still available.
-Your booking can be postponed or adjustmented for any reasonable reason such as bad weather.
+Your booking can be postponed or adjusted for any reasonable reason.
+Just call or text 613 281-1825.

 When is the best time of year to river tube?

-If you like high intensity with fast flowing water and rapids at their peak, the best time is May.
-For some strange reason the Muskrat is far warmer than any other river in Canada so we are the first to open for tubing.
-We open when the water temp approaches room temperature by mid May and by August 2022 we recorded 90 F. In June the flow starts to slow down but the rapids aren't as intense.
+If you like high intensity fast flowing water and rapids at their peak, the best time is May.
+For some strange reason the Muskrat is far warmer than any other river in Canada so we are the first to open for tubing. (second week in May) We open when the water temp approaches room temperature by early May.
+In August 2022 we recorded 90 F. In June the flow starts to slow down but the rapids aren't as intense.
 July and August are our peak season with the calmest flow (best for young children).
-Some weekends book up completely.
+Some weekends book up completely, so book early.
 September and Oct is off peak season so we are less busy but we get some of the best river conditions as the water rises.
 Sunny September days have provided the best conditions yet.
 We offer discounts before and after peak season.

 Is there an age limit for children?